hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 `NumNodes` is the total number of nodes in the datacenter.

-### <a name="keyring-remove"></a> /v1/operator/keyring/remove

-Available in Consul 0.7.2 and later, the keyring remove endpoint supports the `PUT` method.

-#### PUT Method
+#### POST Method

-Using the `PUT` method, this endpoint will remove a gossip encryption key from the cluster.
-This operation may only be performed on keys which are not currently the primary key.
+Using the `POST` method, this endpoint will install a new gossip encryption key into the cluster.
 There is more information on gossip encryption available [here](/docs/agent/encryption.html#gossip-encryption).

 The register endpoint expects a JSON request body to be PUT.
 The request